gungho0619/JS-questions/README.md

 #### Answer: D

-Regular functions, such as the `giveLydiaPizza` function, have a `prototype` property, which is an object (prototype object) with a `constructor` property.
-Arrow functions however, such as the `giveLydiaChocolate` function, do not have this `prototype` property. `undefined` gets returned when trying to access the `prototype` property using `giveLydiaChocolate.prototype`.
+Regular functions, such as the `giveJohnPizza` function, have a `prototype` property, which is an object (prototype object) with a `constructor` property.
+Arrow functions however, such as the `giveJohnChocolate` function, do not have this `prototype` property. `undefined` gets returned when trying to access the `prototype` property using `giveJohnChocolate.prototype`.

 </p>
 </details>